AckerlyXu/heima/articles/app-service-mobile/app-service-mobile-auth.md

 - Using a single line of code, let the Mobile Apps client SDK sign in users.
 - Leverage an SDK published by a given identity provider to establish identity and then gain access to App Service.

+>[!TIP]
->[AZURE.TIP] Most applications should use a provider SDK to get a more native-feeling login experience and to leverage refresh support and other provider-specific benefits.
+> Most applications should use a provider SDK to get a more native-feeling login experience and to leverage refresh support and other provider-specific benefits.

 ### How authentication without a provider SDK works